IbtissamErrachidi/Airflow-Orchestrated_Narrative_Weather_Generation/README.md

 # Weather_Storyteller

-This project generates narrative weather reports based on city names, fetches real-time weather data from the **OpenWeatherMap API**, and uses the **Gemini 1.5 Flash AI model** to produce journal-style reports with practical tips on clothing and activities.
-Additionally, the project now includes **Airflow DAGs** to automate data processing and report generation, and **Docker** support for easier deployment.
+This project generates narrative weather reports based on city names, fetching real-time weather data from the **OpenWeatherMap API**.
+It leverages the **Gemini 1.5 Flash AI model** to produce engaging, journal-style reports with practical tips on clothing and activities.

+The system now includes **Airflow DAGs** for daily automated data processing and report generation, as well as **Docker** support for seamless local or containerized deployment.

-Redis is used as a caching layer to store recent weather reports temporarily with a TTL (e.g., 15 minutes), reducing redundant API calls while maintaining fresh data.
+To optimize performance and reduce costs, **Redis** is used as a caching layer to temporarily store recent weather reports (with a TTL of 15 minutes), minimizing redundant API calls while ensuring up-to-date information.

 ---